Can You Co-parent With Someone Who Hurt You? Experts Weigh in

 Remember that effective communication, setting boundaries, and focusing on your child’s needs are all key strategies in navigating this situation.
 Seeking professional help from a therapist or mediator can also provide valuable support and guidance.

-So ask yourself: are you willing to put aside your own emotions and work towards creating a positive environment for your child?
+So ask yourself: are you willing to put aside your emotions and work towards creating a positive environment for your child?

 With patience, perseverance, and a willingness to prioritize your child’s well-being above all else, co-parenting with an ex who has hurt you can ultimately lead to healing and growth for everyone involved.